 The Roman Gladius may not be one of the most numerous swords being made for the sub US$300 market these days.
-But one of my favorite forges, Generation 2, makes two...
+But one of my favorite forges, Legacy Arms (Formerly - and still in some circles, known as Generation 2), makes not just one but two...

 Review by Mike Harris, Texas, USA

 The Roman Legionaries were best known for their use of the short stabbing sword known as the "gladius."
 This began with the adoption of the short sword based on Celtic leaf-blade swords.
 It was known as the Gladius Hispanienis.

 This soon evolved into the broader, shorter Maintz and Fulham type gladii.
 These earlier patterns were of a "wasp-wasted" profile and designed for both thrusting and cutting.
 Later the pattern was changed to what is now referred to as the Pompeii pattern.

 The Pompeii Gladius did away with the wasp-wasted blade profile in favor of a simpler straight blade with a shorter point.
 However, while it was designed primarily as a thrusting sword it was still a decent cutter.

 There are two models of Roman Gladius sword in Imperial Weapons' Generation 2 line, the Pompeii and the Maintz (also known as the Wasp Waisted Gladius).

 I initially wanted to obtain one of each to do a comparison review.
 However, at the time I was ready to order Clyde Hollis at Imperial Weapons only had the Pompeii pattern in stock, with the Maintz pattern gladius out-of-stock for a while.
 So I went ahead and took the financially expedient route and got the Pompeii, deciding to wait a while on the Maintz.